Where President Trump's 'Face-Lift' Tweets Fit in Presidential History

 But all of that was before Twitter.
 Thanks to the President's unique use of the service, thoughts that were once revealed privately can be easily broadcast to the public — for better or worse.
 And that does make statements like the President's "face-lift" tweet a new kind of political discourse.

-In fact, not even the controversial President Andrew Jackson, one of Trump's famous historical figures, spoke like that publicly, according to Daniel Feller, director of The Papers of Andrew Jackson and a professor of history at the University of Tennessee.
+In fact, not even the controversial President Andrew Jackson, one of Trump's favorite historical figures, spoke like that publicly, according to Daniel Feller, director of The Papers of Andrew Jackson and a professor of history at the University of Tennessee.
 "Jackson especially despised criticism of women," Feller says, "which he thought was cowardly."